ShidemantleJ/CS495FinalProject-OCCDatabase/sprint-doc-site/docs/deployment.md

 # Deployment Guide

 This project is deployed to **Vercel**.
-Production deployments are created automatically whenever changes are merged into the `main` branch.
+Instructions for auto deployment in your own repo can be found here: https://vercel.com/docs/git/vercel-for-github

 ## Production Environment